Digitale-Gardermoen/cleanup-addserver/README.md

 - `Required`  aPass
   - This is the secret for the API.
 - _Optinonal_ localPath
-  - If you want the script to be installed in another location rather than `C:\Cleanup-dgi` you can set this to the path you want.
+  - If you want the script to be installed in another location rather than `C:\Cleanup` you can set this to the path you want.

 ### Scheduled task ###